Your Guide To Rhodes Island, Greece

 Summer View

 Summer View is a small 2-star hotel in Theologos, 15 minutes on foot from the beach.
 The hotel features a restaurant, a seasonal outdoor swimming pool, a bar, and a gorgeous lounge in Theologos.
-There is also a garden, a terrace, and a snack bar serving coffee and refreshing cocktails on site.
+There is also a garden, a terrace, and a snack bar serving coffee, refreshing cocktails, and local wines on site.

 Rooms come with air conditioning, a flat-screen TV, and a balcony with garden or pool views.
-Guests can enjoy a continental or buffet breakfast, play darts or ping pong and rent a car on the premises.
-The hotel is 6 km from the airport.
-More info here:
+Guests can enjoy a continental or buffet breakfast, play darts or ping pong, and rent a car on the premises.
+The hotel is 6 km from the airport

 Helena Hotel